ga-curriculum/intro-to-asynchronous-programming/promise-all/README.md

 Note the `/4` at the end of each of these URLs.
 The API uses this number as a URL parameter, indicating to the API that we only want the `post` or `todo` with an `id` of 4.

-Next, define and call upon a function called `fetchMultiple`, like the example below:
+Next, define and call a function named `fetchMultiple`, like the example below:

 ```javascript
 const fetchMultiple = async () => {